Gesture System

 </vertical-drag-gesture-handler>

-But the above scenario is very common, such as WeChat Channels comment list, the list of scrolling and the entire comment section of the link is very smooth.
-Gesture negotiation mechanism is used to solve this problem, and it is also very simple to use.simultaneous-handlers Property declares that multiple gestures can be triggered at the same time.
+However, such scenarios are quite common, as seen in the comment lists of WeChat Channels, where the scrolling of the list and the dragging of the entire comment section seamlessly integrate.Gesture negotiation mechanism is used to solve this kind of problem, and it is also very simple to use.simultaneous-handlersattribute states that multiple gestures can be triggered simultaneously.

-<vertical-drag-gesture-handler tag="outer" simultaneous-handlers= ["inner"]}}">
+<vertical-drag-gesture-handler tag="outer" simultaneous-handlers="{{["inner"]}}">

-<vertical-drag-gesture-handler tag="inner" simultaneous-handlers= ["outer"]}}" native-view="scroll-view">
+<vertical-drag-gesture-handler tag="inner" simultaneous-handlers="{{["outer"]}}" native-view="scroll-view">

 <scroll-view scroll-y></scroll-view>